Low-code offers technology mechanisms for software development in the manufacturing industry.

 Low-code platforms can break down organizational silos in a way that they supercharge collaboration.
 In particular, low-code platforms allow employees to work with a common visual language.
 Every concerned party therefore has literally a clear picture of the idea and the resources available to make meaningful contributions.
 They do not need to have expertise in coding.
 Additionally, since low-code platforms allow more people to engage in the development of apps, more transparency will be established among factories and departments.

 Augmenting the potential of professional developers

 Some might fear that since low-code development can ease the burden of the labor shortage, the presence of expert developers should be eliminated.
-This case might be true for small businesses or startups with limited resources, yet, aim to shorten time-to-market.
+This case might be true for small businesses or startups with limited resources.
 However, to develop large scale enterprise-class applications, the involvement of professional software developers might not be replaced.
 In this case, low-code platforms act as assisting tools, helping developers to build enterprise-grade applications quickly.

 This is particularly crucial in manufacturing sector, given the fact that mobile technology has been increasingly adopted and produced fruitful results.
 For instance, there has been a trend of using mobile apps to generate price quotes.
 According to Forbes, some manufacturing firms enjoy a 70% increase in conversion rate for prospective customers that receive a code immediately after the sales pitch.

 Aspects such as solving the labor shortage, breaking down organizational silos have been highlighted as primary benefits in the utilization of low-code platforms in the manufacturing industry.
 Given these advantages, there would be an uplift in low-code adoption to facilitate software development among manufacturing businesses.
 However, don’t expect low-code to fully replace expert developers, especially in the case of large enterprises.
 Big and complex applications would need a large amount of experience and expertise.
 The ideal approach would be humans and technologies joining hands.